Labour announces ‘Tory tax calculator’ ahead of national insurance cut

-The Opposition party says voters will still be worse off even after the main rate of national insurance is reduced to 10% on January 6.
+The Labour Party says voters will still be worse off even after the main rate of national insurance is reduced to 10 per cent on January 6

 Shadow financial secretary James Murray said “working people are worse off” after 14 years of Conservative rule.

-The Opposition party said that, even with a national insurance cut coming into force on January 6, families in Britain were still likely to be £1,200 a year worse off under Tory taxation plans.

-The launch of the online tool on Tuesday comes after the UK entered a likely election year, with Prime Minister Rishi Sunak having to send the country to the polls to elect a new Westminster government by January 2025.
+The launch of the online tool on Tuesday is a growing sign of Labour’s confidence attacking the Conservatives over the tax burden and comes after the UK entered an election year.

 Using the domain ToryTaxCalculator.com, Labour said the online tool will allow voters to select their salary band and find out what they will be paying in taxes after the national insurance reduction.

-According to Labour analysis, since the 2019 election when former Tory prime minister Boris Johnson won a landslide on a manifesto containing a pledge not to increase taxes, there have been 25 tax rises.
+According to Labour analysis, since the 2019 election when Boris Johnson won a landslide on a manifesto containing a pledge not to increase taxes, there have been 25 tax rises.

 The Institute for Fiscal Studies, in the think tank’s economic assessment after Chancellor Jeremy Hunt’s autumn statement in November, said the NI cut “won’t be enough to prevent this from being the biggest tax-raising parliament in modern times”.